mashfiqcse13/react-playground/README.md

+# React App Playground

+My React App Practice Playground.
+I am practiving different  components and features of react using this project.
+You can clone or download the repository to your local machine.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Important Commands
+## Important Commands To Start From Scratch
 <code>
 yarn create react-app to-do-list<br/>
 cd to-do-list<br/>